-Timothy J. Grimes joined personal injury law firm, Decof, Decof & Barry, P.C. in January 2017.
+Timothy J. Grimes joined the personal injury law firm, Decof, Barry, Mega & Quinn, P.C. in January 2017.
 He began his legal career as a law clerk for the Honorable Judge Luis M. Matos, then-presiding on the Providence County Superior Court Motion Calendar.
 Subsequently, Tim joined preeminent international law firm K&L Gates, LLP in Boston, Massachusetts as an associate, gaining significant litigation experience with principal involvement in the 38 Studios matter in Rhode Island.
 Upon resolution of the 38 Studios matter, Tim returned to his home state and joined Decof, Decof & Barry in handling catastrophic personal injury, wrongful death, medical negligence, and product liability claims at the state and federal levels.

 Interested in learning more?
 Contact Tim or our other attorneys at (401) 200-4059.

 Tim graduated from Boston University (B.A.) in 2008 and from Roger Williams University School of Law (J.D., cum laude) in 2012.
 He earned admission to the bar in the states of Rhode Island (2012) and Massachusetts (2012), as well as the United States District Court for the District of Rhode Island (2013), the United States District Court for the District of Massachusetts (2013), and the Supreme Court of the United States (2017).

 - Editor-in-Chief of the Roger Williams University Law Review, 2011-2012